What is Stearyl Alcohol?

 Stearyl alcohol is a natural fatty alcohol that is used as an emollient, emulsifier, and thickener in a variety of cosmetics and personal care products.
-Stearyl alcohol, also referred to as octadecyl alcohol or 1-octadecanol, is an organic compound that is classified as a fatty alcohol.
-It is derived from stearic acid, a natural saturated fatty acid, by the process of catalytic hydrogenation.
+Stearyl alcohol also referred to as octadecyl alcohol or 1-octadecanol, is an organic compound that is classified as a fatty alcohol.
+Fatty alcohols are a hybrid between alcohols and fatty acids or oils.
+This makes them highly versatile skincare ingredients.

+Stearyl alcohol is derived from stearic acid, a natural saturated fatty acid, by the process of catalytic hydrogenation.
+Catalytic hydrogenation is a process of adding hydrogen atoms to a molecule using a metal as a catalyst.
 Stearyl alcohol takes the form of white granules or flakes, which are insoluble in water.

-Stearyl alcohol has many functions in cosmetics and skin care products, including use as an emollient, emulsifier, and thickener.
+Stearyl alcohol has many functions in cosmetics and skincare products, including use as an emollient, emulsifier, and thickener.

-Another function of stearyl alcohol is as an emulsifier.
-An emulsifier is needed for products that contain both water and oil components.
-According to EFEMA, when water and oil are mixed together and vigorously shaken, a dispersion of oil droplets in water – and vice versa – is formed.
-When shaking stops, however, the two phases start to separate.
-To address this problem, an emulsifier like stearyl alcohol can be added to the system.
-This helps the droplets remain dispersed and produces a stable emulsion.
+- EmulsifierAnother function of stearyl alcohol is as an emulsifier.
+An emulsifier is needed for products that contain both water and oil-based ingredients.
+When water and oil are mixed together and vigorously shaken, a dispersion of oil droplets in water – and vice versa – is formed.
+When shaking stops, however, the two types of ingredients start to separate.
+To address this problem, an emulsifier like stearyl alcohol can be added.
+This helps the droplets remain dispersed and produces a stable smooth textured product.

-The safety of stearyl alcohol has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
-The Cosmetic Ingredient Review (CIR) Expert Panel evaluated the scientific data on stearyl alcohol and concluded that this ingredient is non-sensitizing, non-toxic, and safe to use in cosmetic products.
+The safety of stearyl alcohol has also been assessed by the Cosmetic Ingredient Review Expert Panel.
+The Cosmetic Ingredient Review Expert Panel evaluates the safety of skincare and cosmetic ingredients.
+They evaluated the available scientific data on stearyl alcohol and concluded that this ingredient is non-sensitizing, non-toxic, and safe to use in cosmetic products.